ENSpunks/LLC/Introduction.md

 ### TAXATION

-Under the Cayman Island Foundation Company Law foundations, including the ENS Foundation, do not file or pay taxes.
+Taxation is a significant consideration for any potential legal entity.
+One of the reasons the ENS DAO is wrapped by a Cayman Island Foundation Company Law foundations, is because the simplicity of the tax treatment, namely there are no taxes.

-LLCs have significantly more flexibility in their tax treatment.
-Therefore, at least initally the LLC Oracle will initially only authorize "single-member" LLCs to be formed as series under TOKENIZATION LLC.
+Initially the LLC Oracle will limit protected series under TOKENIZATION LLC to single-member LLCs where the owner of the ENS subdomain is the 100% owner of the protected series for sinplified tax treatment where the LLC doesnt file a seperate tax return.
 For tax purposes, the IRS treats a single-member LLC as a "disregarded entity" by default.
-This means that the IRS disregards the LLC's separate existence for tax purposes and it does not file a separate tax return, but the business's profits and losses are reported on the owner's personal tax return.
+This means that the IRS disregards the LLC's separate existence for tax purposes and it does not file a separate tax return, and the business's profits and losses are reported on the owner's personal tax return.

 ### BENEFITS/USE CASES: